 - The more efficient you can make your private practice, the more you can help it grow.
-Improving efficiency means you are saving time for your staff and patients, and that you are able to schedule appointments more effectively.
+Improving medical office efficiency means you are saving time for your staff and patients, and that you are able to schedule appointments more effectively.

-- While more traditional methods were touted for how to see patients more efficiently in the past, now technology can play a huge role in making your private practice more efficient.
+- While more traditional methods were touted for how to see patients more efficiently in the past, now technology can play a huge role in making your private medical practice more efficient.

-- Finding a software that already integrates with the systems you use, like your practice management software or EHRs, will reduce the amount of manual work for your staff, while saving time and reducing potential errors in data re-entry.
+- Finding a medical office software that already integrates with the systems you use, like your practice management software or EHRs, will reduce the amount of manual work for your staff, while saving time and reducing potential errors in data re-entry.

-- With anything you plan to add to improve the efficiency of your private practice, make sure that the digital tools are HIPAA-compliant and improve your return on investment.
+- With anything you plan to add to improve the efficiency of your private medical practice, make sure that the digital tools are HIPAA-compliant and improve your return on investment.

 Private practice efficiency leads to growth